aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/data/precedents-and-dependents/_index.md

 {{% /alert %}}
 ## **Introduction**
 - **Precedent cells** are cells that are referred to by a formula in another cell.
 For example, if cell D10 contains the formula =B5, cell B5 is a precedent to cell D10.
 - **Dependent cells** contain formulas that refer to other cells.
-For example, if cell D10 contains the formula =B5, cell D10 is dependent of cell B5.
+For example, if cell D10 contains the formula =B5, cell D10 is a dependent of cell B5.

 To make the spreadsheet easy to read, you might want to clearly show which cells on a spreadsheet are used in a formula.
 Similarly, you may want to extract the dependent cells of other cells.